 d) liquid or dense phase carbon dioxide; or

-1) Vapour phase carbon dioxide and hydrogen pipeline systems fall under Item e).
+1) Vapour phase carbon dioxide pipeline systems fall under Item e).

-2) Designers are cautioned that the requirements in this Standard might not be appropriate for gases other than natural gas, manufactured gas, vapour phase carbon dioxide, hydrogen, and synthetic gas.
+2) Designers are cautioned that the requirements in this Standard might not be appropriate for gases other than natural gas, manufactured gas, vapour phase carbon dioxide, and synthetic natural gas.

 The scope of this Standard, as shown in Figures 1.1 and 1.2, includes

 a) for oil industry fluids, piping and equipment in offshore pipelines, onshore pipelines, tank farms, pump stations, pressure-regulating stations, and measuring stations;